-Coronavirus numbers are steady and dropping, and Governor Greg Abbott is taking the first steps to bringing the economy back online in Texas.
+Coronavirus numbers are steadily dropping, and Governor Greg Abbott is taking the first steps to bringing the economy back online in Texas.
 Many questions remain as to how to do that safely, but a local provider is partnering with large employers to give them testing and guidance as they look to reopen.

 With the possibility of asymptomatic carriers, taking temperature upon entry isn’t a full proof plan, and antibody testing is still unreliable.
 Additionally, research hasn’t solidified how immunity works for those who have recovered from COVID-19.
 It may be possible to get sick again in a month, a year, or even right away.
 The world is still a year or more away from a vaccine that can be used en masse, so the best way to make sure infected individuals aren’t infecting their coworkers is frequent and regular testing.